-- No discharges can be made to water without an Environmental Permit being in place.
+- 99. No discharges can be made to land or water without an Environmental Permit being in place.
 In the event of a fuel or chemical spillage the following procedure must be employed: - ASSESS the situation.
 Determine the source, composition and approximate quantity of the spill and determine whether you have the appropriate equipment, Personal Protective Equipment (PPE) and training to tackle the spill. - Get the HELP you require to deal with the spill safely.
 Inform the Works Manager/ site engineer of the spill.
 They will contact a spill contractor if required. - If the spill is located adjacent to the site on one of the roads/pathways used by members of the public, PREVENT pedestrians and traffic passing through the spill.
-Contact police headquarters if the spill prevents a risk to traffic. - STOP the source of the spill. - PREVENT further spread of the spillage downstream by implementing booms etc. to help control the spread of the spillage immediately. - CONTAIN the spillage using either a spill kit or a suitable inert material e.g. sand.
+Contact police headquarters if the spill prevents a risk to traffic. - STOP the source of the spill. - CONTAIN the spillage using either a spill kit or a suitable inert material e.g. sand.
 DO NOT allow the spill to enter the local drainage system or watercourses.
-Cover any drains and use spill socks to prevent run off to watercourses. - REMOVE the spillage.
+Cover any drains, and use spill socks to prevent run off to watercourses. - REMOVE the spillage.
 Small spills can be removed using spill mats and/or granules; larger spills may require a pump from a specialist contractor. - DISPOSE of the waste material.
 Used spill kit should be placed in a designated bin separate from all other types of waste.
 Do not put used spill kit material in any of the skips.
-Material which has been pumped may be stored in empty oil drums or other suitable container prior to removal by a registered hazardous waste contractor. - REPORT the incident immediately to the Site Supervisor, the Environmental Advisor and EATL (within 30 minutes).
-The Environment Agency must be informed in the event of pollution to groundwater or surface water; Anglian Water and the relevant local planning authority must be contacted should pollution from site enter the surface water drain or foul drainage system. - REVIEW event to determine any actions required to prevent the incident from recurring.
-Review the effectiveness of the response plan and make any changes necessary. - See Figure 2 which shows the 'Stop, Contain, Notify' procedure.
+Material which has been pumped may be stored in empty oil drums or other suitable container prior to removal by a registered hazardous waste contractor. - REPORT the incident immediately to the Site Supervisor and to the Environmental Advisor.
+The Environment Agency must be informed in the event of pollution to groundwater or surface water; Anglian Water and the relevant local planning authority must be contacted should pollution from site enter the surface water drain or foul drainage system.
+The EATL team shall be informed as soon as is reasonably practicable if a regulatory body has been informed of an incident. - REVIEW event to determine any actions required to prevent the incident from recurring.
+Review the effectiveness of the response plan and make any changes necessary. - See Figure 3 which shows the 'Stop, Contain, Notify' procedure.